What Is Depression, and Why Is It More Than Just Being Sad?

 In fact, depression in men is more insidious since men are less likely to talk about it and seek treatment.
 This can be one of the reasons why men die from suicide 3-5 times more frequently than women.

-It’s important to know the symptoms of depression so that you can take action to protect your health and lead the best life you deserve.
 Depression can be hard to recognize and diagnose since it can be caused by a number of mental illnesses and also trigger other mental health problems.
-It can lead to anxiety disorders, eating disorders, substance abuse, and schizophrenia.
+It can lead to anxiety disorders, eating disorders, substance misuse, and schizophrenia.
 Also, it has a link to bipolar disorder, PTSD, and grief.

-Here’s the copy of the Patient Health Questionnaire-9.
+In this article, you can take the Patient Health Questionnaire-9 in less than 5 min and find out how it works.
 Note: scores on a questionnaire cannot diagnose depression but can only indicate the range and severity of symptoms.

 Bipolar disorder is previously known as manic depression.
 Bipolar disorder and depression have some similarities in symptoms and both include the risk of suicide.
 But also, there are some key differences.
 Knowing them is important for getting the right treatment.